Rebozo: History

-There is also a museum dedicated to the garment in Guadalajara called La Casa del Rebozo.
-In addition to a collection of rebozos in many sizes, colors and textures, it offers conferences, classes, workshops and fashion shows to promote the garment.
+There is also a museum dedicated to the garment, La Casa del Rebozo, in Guadalajara.
+In addition to a collection of rebozos in many sizes, colors and textures, La Casa del Rebozo offers conferences, classes, workshops and fashion shows to promote the garment.

 Production

 Mexico is the main producer and exporter of rebozos, but some are also produced in Spain and Portugal.
 Average time to make a traditionally woven rebozo is thirty to sixty days with anywhere fifteen to 200 different steps depending on how complicated the design is and the type of fibre being used.
 For example, rebozos made of real silk take longer to weave.
 Those made of rayon have about 3,000 warp threads on average and those made of real silk have about 3,800.